 Foreign Exchange Markets aims to provide individuals with a core framework of knowledge of the functioning of the FX market, the fundamental trading, advising and risk management skills, and the ability to apply ethical principles to work practices—all of which are essential to work professionally in FX markets today.The module outlines the structure of the foreign exchange market, the pricing and usage of various FX instruments, as well as strategies to manage FX exposures and provide appropriate advice to clients.
 Recent developments in global FX markets, including new global principles of good conduct in the foreign exchange market, are covered.
 The Foreign Exchange Markets module is a component of the Financial Markets Program.

 Once you have successfully completed this module you will be equipped to:

 You will learn in an interactive online environment, incorporating online lessons, quizzes, and discussion.
 Students will have the option to complete the module via self-directed learning or facilitated group work.
 Further detail can be found in the module outline.

 Learning activities for this module consists of the following:

 Assessment for this module consists of a written assignment and a skills assessment both of which are graded on a competent/not yet competent basis.
 For further information regarding the assessment tasks please review the module outline.

 Note that if you are enrolled in the advising stream of the Foreign Exchange Markets module you are required to complete a split skills assessment.

 After you have successfully completed this module including relevant assessment, you will be awarded the relevant competency units from the FNS51015 Diploma of Financial Markets.
-For further details on the units, refer to the Financial Markets Program brochure.
+For further details on the units, refer to the Foreign Exchange Markets module outline.